zihaowu-hirain/CEO/README.md

 # CEO

 `CEO` is an easy-to-use AI agent framework.
-Now, as you take on the role of the Chairman of the Board, instruct your `CEO` to carry out the task for you.
+Now, you have taken on the role of the chairman of the board, instruct your `CEO` to carry out the task for you.

 ## Demo